 Disney on Ice – Touring many larger towns and cities in Australia including Wollongong, Brisbane, Melbourne, Newcastle, Sydney and Hobart, you can celebrate all the magic that is Disney but on ice!
-Check out locations, dates and tickets here.
 Don’t forget your Mickey ears!

 Sensory-friendly movie screenings – Event Cinemas, Village Cinemas and Hoyts Cinemas all run regular sensory-friendly session times and often put on more during the holidays.
 Some of the big films to drop in July are Lightyear, Top Gun: Maverick, and Minions: The Rise of Gru.
 Contact your local cinema for additional show times of popular films for those with sensitivity related issues.

 There’s no doubt that Sydney comes alive in a special way in winter.
 If you couldn't make VIVID this year, there's plenty more on.
 From Christmas in July to the Bondi Festival, check out this list of another 12 amazing festivals happening in and around Sydney.
 Be sure to check the festival's website beforehand in case they're cancelled due to wet weather.

 Enjoy some of Australia’s top artists and portraits at the Archibald Prize exhibition, at the Art Gallery of NSW.
 The Young Archies, for junior artists, are also on display.
 It's on until 28 August.